Cover of Brazillionaires: Wealth, Power, Decadence, and Hope in an American Country

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Brazillionaires: Wealth, Power, Decadence, and Hope in an American Country:
+The most popular highlights from Brazillionaires: Wealth, Power, Decadence, and Hope in an American Country, saved by readers on Screvi.

 the OGX exec, told a story about how Eike stayed home sick from work once.
 He spent the day in bed.
 The next day when he showed up at the office, he said, “You’re all fucked.
 I didn’t sleep well, and I wrote up twenty-seven new business ideas that we need to get cracking on right away.”
 Eike